Nesbyen: Summary

-Nes Church in Hallingdal (Nes kirke i Hallingdal) was constructed during 1861.
+Nes Church in Hallingdal (Nes kirke i Hallingdal) was constructed during 1861 and was designed by architect Georg Andreas Bull.
 The church has 500 seats and was constructed of timber on a foundation of natural stone.
-The design was by architect Georg Andreas Bull.
-Nes Chapel (Nes kapell) at Nes Cemetery was built in 1953–54.
-It was made as an imitation of the Nes Stave Church, which was demolished almost a hundred years earlier.
+Nes Chapel (Nes kapell) at Nes Cemetery was built in 1953–54, and was made as an imitation of the Nes Stave Church, which was demolished almost a hundred years earlier.